 How many of you are searching for the PERFECT photo(s) to include in this year’s holiday card?
-Wouldn’t it be great if you had some way to flag the “best of the best” photos you took in 2015?
+Wouldn’t it be great if you had some way to flag the “best of the best” photos you took over the year?
 If you had, it would simply be a matter of looking at that small sub-set of photos to create your holiday card.

 What if you wanted to give your high school senior an amazing graduation gift in the form of a photo book that contains highlights of his/her life over the past 18 years?
 I bet you would appreciate having a magic tool that could somehow enable you to quickly retrieve photos of that particular child.

-Fortunately, there are tools that can assist you in both of these scenarios…the Tag/Keyword and Rating functions within your photo organizing software program!
+Fortunately, there are tools that can assist you in both of these scenarios…the Tag/Keyword and Rating functions within your computer operating system and/or photo organizing software programs.

 In the screenshot below, you can see the benefit of beefing up the image metadata (data embedded in a digital image) by using tags to add an extra layer of specificity to my images.
-Searching just on image name, I can easily locate the photos from this year’s family vacation in Hilton Head.
-Since this collection of images is rather large (a few hundred), I chose to add tags to indicate which family members were in the photo, as well as more specific information about the event/location within Hilton Head (the beach, our shark-fishing expedition, etc).
+Searching just on image name, I can easily locate the photos we took on my birthday when we visited a local historic landmark.
+Since this collection of images is rather large, I chose to add tags to indicate which family members were in each photo.

-You’ll also notice that one of those photos has a 5-Star rating, which means it will be among the handful of images that I’ve identified throughout the year as worthy of consideration for this year’s Christmas Card photo.
+You’ll also notice in the image below that one of the images is tagged with CHRISTMAS CARD, which means it will be among the handful of images that I’ve identified throughout the year as Christmas card worthy.

-Any photo management software tool should enable you to easily tag and rate your photos.
-Both the Windows and Mac operating systems come with built-in basic photo management software that offers this functionality (Windows Photo Gallery and MAC Photos).
-You can typically perform these functions in a batch process to save time.
+Both the Windows and Mac operating systems come with built-in basic photo management software that offers photo rating and tagging functionality (Windows Photo Gallery on a PC and Photos on a Mac).
+Keep in mind that you can typically perform these functions in a batch process to save time.

 Your Assignment for Week 8: